5 Common Side-Effects of Vaccination in Babies

 5. Irritability

 The pain and discomfort from the vaccine may make your baby irritable and cranky.
-Do not worry as this would get over within a day or two.
+Do not worry, as this will be over within a day or two.

-Some babies may experience side-effects after getting a shot.
-These side-effects are usually easily treatable and may subside within 48 to 72 hours after your baby gets the shot.
-There are some vaccines that may show side-effects after 5 to 12 days of administering the vaccine (such as MMR vaccine).
-In most cases, the side-effects may subside within 2-3 days; however, if you notice any side-effects after this period, it is recommended that you seek medical help for the same.
+Some babies may experience side effects after getting a shot.
+These side effects of vaccines in babies are usually easily treatable and may subside within 48 to 72 hours after your baby gets the shot (9).
+There are some vaccines that may show side effects after 5 to 12 days of administering the vaccine (such as the MMR vaccine).
+In most cases, the side effects may subside within 2-3 days; however, if you notice any side effects after this period, it is recommended that you seek medical help for the same.

 Seldom do vaccinations cause any fatal complications in babies.
-However, if you notice any of the following symptoms or after-effects of vaccinations in babies, you should call a doctor:
+However, if you notice any of the following symptoms or after-effects of vaccinations in babies, you should call a doctor (11):

 - If your baby is crying non-stop for more than three hours (make sure your baby is not crying because of colic).